libscie/credit-roll/README.md

 ## Example

-Below is the `credit-roll` output for this project.
+Below is the `credit-roll` output for this project (only production dependencies, for brevity).

 ---